-Often, we have to deal with multiple worksheets in Excel and hover to different sheets to find a value.
+Often, we have to deal with multiple worksheets in Excel and hover over different sheets to find a value.
 In this article, we demonstrate how to Excel link cell to another sheet.

 Let’s say, we have Sale data for December’21 of three different cities, New York, Boston, and Los Angeles.
 These three Sale data are identical in orientation, so, we show only one worksheet as a dataset.

-Method 1: Using Insert Link Option to Link Cell to Another Sheet
+1. Using Insert Link Option to Link Cell To Another Sheet

 Step 1: First, identify the cell that you want to insert the link to.
 The cell is F13 of the New York sheet.
 You have to repeat the steps for each cell.

 Step 2: Go to another sheet where you want to insert the link to the cell.
 Place the mouse (i.e., C5) where you want to insert the link.
 Then, Go to Insert Tab > Select Insert Link (from Link section).

 Step 3: The Insert Hyperlink window opens up.
 In the window,

 Select Place in the Document (under Link to options).